Symphonym: Universal Phonetic Embeddings for Cross-Script Name Matching: Discussion

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-This research was supported in part by the University of Pittsburgh Center for Research Computing and Data, RRID:SCR\_022735, through the resources provided.
-Specifically, this work used the HTC cluster, which is supported by NIH award number S10OD028483, and the H2P cluster, which is supported by NSF award number OAC-2117681.
+This research used the HTC and H2P clusters at the University of Pittsburgh Center for Research Computing and Data (RRID:SCR\_022735), supported by NIH award S10OD028483 and NSF award OAC-2117681 respectively.

+The following uses of generative AI tools are disclosed.
+Claude Sonnet 4.6 (Anthropic), GPT-5 (OpenAI), and Gemini 1.5 Pro (Google) were used to draft grapheme-to-phoneme extension files for the Epitran library (Section~2.5.2), with outputs cross-checked for consistency and validated extrinsically through downstream performance.
+Claude and GitHub Copilot (Microsoft) were used for coding assistance during system development, and Claude for structural feedback and language editing during manuscript preparation.
+All content was reviewed, validated, and revised by the author, who takes full responsibility for the accuracy and integrity of the work.